LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 ---

 Q2.2: **Risks of discrimination against certain social groups**
-Is your organisation concerned with cases where predictive models are used in thematic environments where there are risks of discrimination against certain social groups (gender, origin, age, etc.)?
+Is your organisation concerned by cases where predictive models are used in thematic environments where there are risks of discrimination against certain social groups (gender, origin, age, etc.)?

 R2.2:
 _(Type: single response)_